dangaiden/blog/content/post/2021/Kubernetes-the-hard-way-but-on-prem-part1.md

 Therefore, the **Kubernetes the hard way** guide will be my base to perform the Kubernetes cluster creation with all the componenrs or basically saying, I will do the "Kubernetes the hard way" a bit different :)

-<table><tr><td>This is the first part of the series for the Kubernetes the hard way but on-prem</td></tr></table>
+This is the **first part of the series** for the Kubernetes the hard way but on-prem.

 # Local infrastructure

 >Note: This post explains how I did it and I can be wrong  in some parts,  do it in the most comfortable way for you.

-Here is the main point when it differs from the guide, we will do it with virtual machines (a.k.a.
+Here is the main point when it differs from the guide, we will do it **with virtual machines** (a.k.a.
 VMs) instead of using instances in the cloud, why?

 Because I don't want to setup a cloud account in GCP which will exceed the limits of the free tier (as it does in the guide) plus other concerns.